ingadhoc/sale/sale_dummy_confirmation/README.rst

 Sale Dummy Confirmation
 =======================

-This module simulates the confirmation of the sales order.
+This module simulates the confirmation of the sales order without creating a Picking nor an Invoice.

 Installation